nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `list_members` followed by `delete_member 2` deletes the 2nd member in the CCA system.
+* `list_members` followed by `delete_member 2` deletes the 2nd member in the Hall Pointer.
 * `find_members Betsy` followed by `delete_member 1` deletes the 1st member in the results of the `find` command.

 ### Adding a Session: `add_session`

-Adds a session to the CCA system and associates it with specified members.
+Adds a session to the Hall Pointer and associates it with specified members.

 Format: `add_session s/NAME d/DATE p/POINTS m/INDEX...`